anselmomancini/June22WorkShopPCheck/Readme.md

 ### João Henrique Martins Castelo and Anselmo Mancini

 #### We need 5 checks

+	[X] Do not Run the check if Dose is not valid
-	[X] - Check if Dicom Origin was changed by an user How ?
+	[X] Do not Run the check if there is no RT Prescription [X] - Check if Dicom Origin was changed by an user How ?
 		[X] - Origin is 0,0,0 if not changed